2022 United States House of Representatives elections in Illinois: District 1

 Before the 2020 redistricting cycle, the 1st district was primarily based in the South Side of Chicago.
-Under the new congressional map, although the 1st district is still based in Chicago, including portions of Bronzeville, Hyde Park, Grand Crossing, Morgan Park, and Roseland, it now reaches down to the southwest and takes in a collection of exurban and rural areas in Cook County and Will County, almost reaching Kankakee County.
+Under the new congressional map, although the 1st district is still based in Chicago, including portions of Bronzeville, Hyde Park, Grand Crossing, Morgan Park, and Roseland, it now reaches down to the southwest and takes in a collection of exurban and rural areas in Cook County, Will County, and Kankakee County.
 The former section is heavily black and the latter is heavily white; as a result, the district as a whole is slightly over 50% black.
-The incumbent is Democrat Bobby Rush, who was re-elected with 73.8% of the vote in 2020.
+The incumbent was Democrat Bobby Rush, who was re-elected with 73.8% of the vote in 2020.
 On January 3, 2022, Rush announced that he would retire rather than seek a sixteenth term in office.